 Alcoholics Anonymous (AA) Meetings

 A non-profit organization, Alcoholics Anonymous (AA) concentrates on providing information and training to help you overcome the need to consume alcohol to deal with everyday stresses.
 Alcoholics Anonymous group meetings available in and around Des Moines give you the opportunity to meet in a supportive setting with others facing similar struggles and challenges in their own lives.
 The 12 steps in the AA structure provide you with the tools necessary to support a healthier way of life without alcohol use.
-AA meetings are a great way to continue recovery after completing a program at a Des Moines alcohol rehab center.
+AA meetings are a great way to continue recovery after completing a rehab program.

 - Berrigan House